Rule Collection Filter Step

 Then, with our Rule Collection Filter Step selected, we click Edit Rule to create our custom Rule Filter.

-First, we expand Entity, select Email Address and click Next.
-Entity is our single Account from the Input list.
+First, expand Entity, select Email Address and select Next.
+Entity is the single Account from the Input list.
 This custom Rule will be evaluated against each Entity in the list and filter out all entities if the Rule outputs False.

 When finished Adding Data we close the Edit Step window.